In this article

 For frequently used cards, such as those for new employees, wellness reimbursements, or company lunches, card policy templates allow for mass rollouts with minimal work for the finance team.
 Each type of card can have embedded limits and spending rules that make sense for its use case.

-Building and polishing your corporate card policy can feel overwhelming, but by working with the right partner—and the right technology—you can improve spend management, price transparency, and policy adherence.
-The right corporate card can not only streamline expense management, but the funds saved along the way can fuel growth.
+Building and polishing your corporate card policy can feel daunting, but by working with the right partner—and the right technology—you can improve spend management, price transparency, and policy adherence.

-With Ramp’s real-time visibility into all transactions and customizable spend controls, you’ll always have insight into employee expenses—and the ability to prevent or minimize out-of-policy spend.
-Ramp is technically a charge card (not a credit card), which means you never have to worry about interest or late fees.
-Plus, we offer unlimited 1.5% cash back and other solutions, like bill pay and accounting integrations.
+With Ramp’s real-time visibility into all transactions and customizable spend controls, you’ll always have insight into employee expenses—and the ability to minimize out-of-policy spend.
+Plus, Ramp offers other features like accounting automation and integrations.

 Try Ramp for free